The decision-making process

 The Government's guidance on the use of planning obligations is set out on Gov.uk1.
 Local planning authorities must take this guidance into account in their decisions on planning applications and must have good reasons for departing from it.

-Planning Obligations are used for three purposes:
+Planning obligations are used for three purposes:

 - Prescribe the nature of development (for example, requiring a given portion of housing is affordable)